daniloceano/LorenzCycleToolkit/README.md

 ## Moving freamework

-**Important!** Before running the program be sure to check the [Flags](#flags) section.
+**Prerequisites:** Check the [Flags](#flags) section.

-#### Using a pre-defined domain
+#### Pre-defined domain

-As in the fixed framework, the first step is to have a NetCDF file containing the following variables: zonal (u) and meridional (v) wind components, vertical wind speed (omega), air temperature and geopotential or geopotential height.
-The data is required to follow a pressure-level vertical levels.

-Now, instead of delimiting the computational domain, it is required a [track file](inputs/track) containing the central position of the system of interest in different time steps.
-The program will then create, for each time step, a box with 15°x15° around this central point to compute the energetics terms.
-Optionally, the user can add the length and width columns to the track file, for using a distinct domain size than the default.
-The track file should look like this:
+- Follow the initial steps for the Fixed Framework.
+- Use a [track file](inputs/track_file) to define the system's center over time.
+Optionally, add length and width columns to adjust the domain size.

 ![image](https://user-images.githubusercontent.com/56005607/206721056-61fa32ce-aa5d-4f16-af28-c46ac2a9bf88.png)

-As in the fixed framework, it is required to specify in the [fvars](inputs/fvars) file the how the variables are named in the NetCDF file and which units are being used.
-See above.

-Then, from the [source code folder](src) you can run, for example:
+- Execute:

 ```
 python lorenz-cycle.py path/to/infile.nc -r -t
 ```

-#### Interactively choosing the domain

-Instead of using a pre-defined domain, in this method a pop-up window will appear for the user displaying the world map and the vorticity field.
-For using such method, the user can run, for example:
+#### Interactive Domain Selection

+- For interactive map-based domain selection, run:

 ```
 python lorenz-cycle.py path/to/infile.nc -r -c
 ```

-Firstly, the user must select an area for slicing the global data, which improves visualization and processing time.
-To select the area, the user needs to click twice on the screen.
-The first click selects the top-left corner of the area, and the second click selects the bottom-right corner.
-The order of these clicks does not matter.
+- First, define a slice of global data to enhance visualization and processing speed.
+- Select the computational area for each timestep:

 ![image](https://user-images.githubusercontent.com/56005607/214921907-e19d0024-08dc-4475-ab65-c953e04e7859.png)

-After this, the pop-up window will display the vorticity data for the selected area only.
-For each time step, the user will be prompted to select a computational area by clicking on the screen.
+- Each timestep prompts the user to select a computational area:

 ![image](https://user-images.githubusercontent.com/56005607/214922008-5b7c094f-c160-4415-a528-07cc58730827.png)

-After finishing the computations, it will be created a [track](#auxiliary files)  file containing the domain central latitude and longitude, its length and width and the minimum vorticity and maximum windspeed inside the domain.

-## File naming system
+## File Naming Convention

-Alhtough it is not necessary to, it is advisible to use a file naming convenction such as "object-of-study_file-source.nc".
-For example, if you wish to compute the energetics of the Katrina Hurricane, using data from the ERA5 model, the file name should be "Katrina_ERA5.nc".
-May you wish to use compund names for the system, separete then using a "-", for example: "Cyclone-20100101_NCEP-R2.nc".
+It's recommended to use a naming convention like "subject_source.nc" for input files.
+For compound names, use a hyphen, e.g., "Cyclone-20100101_NCEP-R2.nc".

 ## Flags

-- -r, --residuals

-The default behaviour for computing the energetics, and the one intended by the works of Lorenz, was to compute the dissipation terms directly by using wind stress fields.
-However, for many of the reanalysis data, those variables are not available for all levels of the atmosphere.
-Therefore, the dissipation terms might be estimated as residuals from the budget equations (see the [first section](## What is the Lorenz Energy Cycle?)).

-- -m, --moving

-Compute the LEC using a fixed domain (see [fixed framework](#fixed framework))

-- -t, --track
+- `-r`, `--residuals`: Compute the Dissipation and Generation terms as residuals.

-Compute the LEC using a domain that follows the system (see [moving framework](#moving framework))
+- `-f`, `--fixed`: Compute the energetics for a fixed domain specified by the 'box_limits' file.

-- -c, --choose

-For each time step, interactively select the domain (see [Moving domain](#moving domain))

-- -o, --outname
+- `-t`, `--track`: Define the domain using a track file.
+- `-c`, `--choose`: Interactively select the domain for each time step.

-Choose a name for saving the results (optional)
+- `-o`, `--outname`: Specify an output name for the results.

-- -g, --geopotential

-Use this flag when instead of Geopotential Height, Geopotential data is provided.
-It is required that the FVars file is adjusted accordingly, for example:
+- `-z`, `--zeta`: Use the vorticity from the track file instead of computing it at 850 hPa.
+- `-g`, `--geopotential`: Use geopotential data instead of geopotential height.
+- `-m`, `--mpas`: Specify this flag if working with MPAS-A data processed with MPAS-BR routines.
+- `-p`, `--plots`: Generate plots.

+Ensure that the provided NetCDF file and the `fvars` configuration align with the selected flags.

+**Example of 'fvars' file with geopotential:**

 ![image](https://user-images.githubusercontent.com/56005607/210860966-713243c8-7447-4661-a33d-a988ab1055cf.png)